FederatedAI/KubeFATE/docs/tutorials/Build Two Parties FATE Cluster in One Linux Machine with MiniKube.md

 # Start Tutorial
 ## Install related tools
-We have verified the following tools, which is latest version by the date drafting this tutorial.
-If these tools update, please refer to corresponding documents for how to find the given version of packages.
+The following tools and version have been verified, which are the latest version by the date drafting this tutorial.
 1. MiniKube: v1.7.3
 2. kubectl: v1.17.3
 3. kubefate: